belly-burger/belly-burger.github.io/README.md

 - Then create a Pull Request that points to your branch (fix-header-title) going to staging-belly-burger
 - For the final touch ask someone to review your work

-Deployment to Staging to Production
+Deployment from Staging to Production
 - Create a PR in staging (staging-belly-burger) that point to production (belly-burger)
 - After that Emil will check if your PR is accepted in Production ( Cross Finger 🤞 )